-Students are required to do their best with respect to active participation in seminar sessions.
-They are expected to bring their own copies of the required materials and complete the assigned tasks and exercises.
-Should they fail to bring their own copy or a completed home assignment for a particular seminar, they will be marked as absent.
+Students are expected to make their own copies of the required materials and complete the assigned tasks and exercises.
+Should you fail to bring your own copy of the required study materials or a completed home assignment for a particular seminar, your presence in class will not count.
+If you arrange with the tutor in advance not to attend a class session, you will be expected to submit any assignment on the subsequent session.